RobGThai/chroma_getting_started/README.md

 1. **I**nsight (Blue)
 1. **V**alor (Red)
 1. **N**eutral (Gray)
+1. Chromatic (multiple color, normally get from bag of coin)

 To play the card, you must have enough mana of the correct type.
 Neutral mana type can be replaced with anything.
 Playable cards on your hand will glow to let you know that they can be played.